 To keep your data protected:

-- Review your apps, and delete the ones you do not use.
+- Review your apps and delete the ones that you do not use.

 - Visit your app store settings and enable auto-updates.

-- Give access to sensitive data, like your location and photos, only to apps you trust.
+- Only give access to sensitive data, such as your location and photos, to apps that you trust.

 Use a screen lock